-Disclosure: Stuart Forster, the author of this post, visited Aberdeen Art Gallery during a press trip organised by VisitAberdeenshire, which did not review of approve this article.
+Disclosure: Stuart Forster, the author of this post, visited Aberdeen Art Gallery during a press trip organised by VisitAberdeenshire, which did not review or approve this article.

 The new third level hosts the three BP Galleries for special exhibitions.
 The first artist to have his work shown in them is the photographer Martin Parr.
-His newly commissioned portrait series, Aberdeen At Leisure, and Think of Scotland will be displayed until 23 February 2020.
+His newly commissioned portrait series, Aberdeen At Leisure, and Think of Scotland was displayed until 23 February 2020.